-Are the chia seeds crunchy?
+Are the chia seeds crunchy

 Also no. They bake right into the muffins, and you can’t even tell they are there.
 All the health benefits, none of the seeds.

-How long will these muffins keep for?
+How long these muffins will keep for

 You can keep them in an airtight container on the counter for about 4-5 days, or in the fridge for about 7-10 days.